roosta/tmux-fuzzback/README.md

 two finders seem mostly comparable, although I might have missed something.
 Please open an issue if you find any problems with this or other.

+Additionally the popup window doesn't seem to work in sk-tmux, I'm unable to open it on `tmux next-3.4` and `sk 0.10.2`, so it isn't currently configured to work.

 ### Key binding

 The default key-binding is `?` preceded by a prefix, it can be modified by